LinuxCommandLibrary

 TLDR

-Change the volume label on a specific ext partition
+Change volume label

 SYNOPSIS

-e2label device [newlabel]
+e2label device [new-label]

 PARAMETERS